yinwu173/savvy-creations/README.md

 * CSS styles that need to be used to successfully complete the project protfolio includes flex properties including but not limited to display, flex-wrap, justify-content, flex-direction, etc..

 * In order for the page to become responsive to different viewports, media queries should be used so that the site can be displayed on various screens and devices.
-The

 ## Link to Deployed Application